Steak And Potato Part 1 Candle Making ProjectBy Bob Sherman

 |13.
 Trim the wick to 1/4 inch.||14.
 The finished potato next to the steak.
 See Part 2 of this article for instructions on painting the steak.|

-Disclaimer: The information presented here is accurate to the best of my knowledge and common candle making practices as of the time of this writing - May 2006.
+Disclaimer: The information presented here is accurate to the best of my knowledge and common candle making practices as of the time of this writing Originally published in the late February 1998 and updated in October 2007 and July 2011.
 The author and the publisher accept no liability for the use or misuse of any of the information presented in this article.
 This article is presented for informational purposes and is used at your own risk.

 Author: Bob Sherman